A patient and doctor discuss medication options

 HAE has 3 types.
 Types 1 and 2 are caused by changes (mutations) in the SERPING1 gene.
 These mutations lead to low levels or poor functioning of the protein C1 inhibitor in the blood.
 C1 inhibitors help control inflammation in the body.
 Most people with HAE, about 85 percent, have type 1.1,3

 Some people with type 3 have a mutation in the F12 gene.
 The F12 gene plays a role in blood clotting and stimulates inflammation.
-Experts do not know what causes other types of type 3.1,3
+Researchers have identified several more specific mutations that are linked with type 3, including:1,3

 Who gets hereditary angioedema?

-The National Organization for Rare Disorders estimates that between 50,000 and 150,000 people worldwide have HAE.
+The National Organization for Rare Disorders estimates that 1 in 50,000 to 150,000 individuals is affected by this disorder worldwide.
 All genders are affected equally.
 The condition usually begins in childhood.3

 Medicines for hereditary angioedema and its complications

 There are several treatments approved by the U.S. Food and Drug Administration (FDA) to treat hereditary angioedema.
-These include:3
+These include:3,4

 Only some of these treatments are approved for use in children.3